Consensys/mythril/tests/testdata/outputs_expected/kinds_of_calls.sol.o.markdown

 ### Description

+Use of callcode is deprecated.
-The function `_function_0x141f32ff` uses callcode.
+The function `_function_0x141f32ff` uses the callcode function.
 Callcode does not persist sender or value over the call.
 Use delegatecall instead.

-## Unchecked CALL return value
+## Unchecked Call Return Value
 - SWC ID: 104
-- Type: Informational
+- Severity: Low
 - Contract: Unknown
 - Function name: `_function_0x9b58bc26`
 - PC address: 849